UNIVERSITA’ CA’ FOSCARI VENEZIA/ CA’ FOSCARI UNIVERSITY VENICE

 Seminars will be led by:

-Pedro Alves (University of Lisbon) Lilian Alweiss (Trinity College Dublin) Daniele de Santis (University of Roma II) Nicolas de Warren (Pennsylvania State University) Matteo Giannasi (Ca’ Foscari University Venice) Burt Hopkins (University of Lille) Niall Keane (University of Limerick) Claudio Majolino (University of Lille) Gian Luigi Paltrinieri (Ca’ Foscari University Venice) Emiliano Trizio (University of the West of England)
+Daniele de Santis (Charles University Prague) Nicolas de Warren (Pensylvania State University) Matteo Giannasi (Ca’ Foscari University Venice) Burt Hopkins (University of Lille) Sophie Loidolt (Technical University of Darmstadt) Claudio Majolino (University of Lille) Gian Luigi Paltrinieri (Ca’ Foscari University Venice) Francesco Tava (University of the West of England) Emiliano Trizio (University of the West of England)

 The seminars of the School will address different aspects of this broad theme.
 No previous background in phenomenology is required.
-On the final day of the seminar, advanced students will be encouraged to give a personal contribution to the School's activities.
+Some advanced students will be encouraged to give a personal contribution to the School’s activities.

 Applicants should send a CV and a sample of writing (optional) to